Summer WorX Staff Bios

 Mary Schroeder calls Hamilton, NJ home.
 She is a staff member at Visitation Home (VH) where she is inspired by her VH family.
 Mary loves the mission of CFJ and what they all do and teach; she believes that being a part of the WorX community is a way to give back and be a part of that work – helping shape young people in the Catholic faith to be caring and compassionate people.
 Fun fact – Mary was a part of LeaderworX in 2011 and found her current job at VH while leading the Trenton JusticeworX weeks!
-This year Mary has served as a facilitator with the St. Matthias Confirmation Retreats and plans to join us as a Team Leader for ServiceworX and summer worX volunteer!
+Mary has also served as a facilitator with the St. Matthias Confirmation Retreats.

 Matthew Rigby (Matt) calls Lyndhurst, NJ home.
 He is inspired by the enthusiasm for service of the young people on the (Appalachia) trip.
 Matt joins us as a WorX Staff Member because he really identifies with the motto “Faith without works is dead” and has grown to love the service the group he joins with each summer does in Appalachia.
 His commitment to this expression of service began with service trips in college and two years of post graduate service in Honduras, and continues through this (JusticeworX) project in West Virginia.
-He feels honored and very lucky to work every summer alongside inspiring groups of high school students in an under-served region of our country and is really looking forward to this year!
-Matt will serve as the Team Leader for our JusticeworX – Almost Heaven, WV trip this summer.
+He feels honored and very lucky to work every summer alongside inspiring groups of high school students in an under-served region of our country.

 Katie Brown calls Milwaukee, Minneapolis and Baltimore her home.
 She is inspired by her faith, and is especially inspired by Pope Francis.
 She is choosing to serve as a WorX staff member after having previously served with CFJ as a LeaderworX member for two summers!
 Katie believes in the lasting change that WorX programs make!
-A fun fact about Katie – in July 2017 she will finish a year of service with Mercy Volunteer Corps!
-This summer Katie will join us as a Team Leader for ServiceworX and summer worX volunteer!
+A fun fact about Katie – in July 2017 she finished a year of service with Mercy Volunteer Corps!

 Kathleen Reilly (Kate) calls Princeton, NJ home and she is inspired by her family.
 Kate joins us as a member of the WorX staff because she wants to serve God and those who are less fortunate in our communities.
 A fun fact Kate shares with us is that she has seen sumo wrestling live!
-Another fun fact – her mom is also volunteering with CFJ this summer to assist with our ServiceworX programs!
-Kate will be serving as a Team Leader this summer for our JusticeworX Philadelphia program.
+Another fun fact – her mom is also a regular volunteer with CFJ!

 Sarah Michalowski calls Verona, NJ home.
 She is a licensed clinical social worker and has her doctorate in social work.
 Sarah’s volunteer experience began in high school and then throughout college and beyond with various mission trips and retreats.
 During a volunteer experience in college, a pilgrimage to Lourdes, France, she was further inspired to become a social worker.
 To Sarah, a true social worker is carrying out the mission to help and serve people who are the most vulnerable and in need, just like Mother Teresa did and said, “Faith in action is love, and love in action is service,” which reminds her of a root belief of CJF, “Faith without works is dead.”
 She was introduced to CJF through a friend during the summer of 2016, in which she participated in multiple programs in different roles, and thoroughly enjoyed the time with CFJ.
 Since she experienced a change in herself from service work at a young age, she is passionate about being able to guide and help others while leading them on their life’s journey of service and faith.
 Leading and watching others grow on their journey from helping and serving others is a rewarding experience.
 The best way she can explain it is through this quote by Gandhi, “The best way to find yourself is to lose yourself in the service of others.”
 Sarah feels strongly about others being able to find themselves and their passions from serving others through faith and love.
 Her passion lies in mission work, ministry, and exploring the relevance of social work in ministry and spirituality and the role of ministry and spirituality in social work practice.
 Participating with CJF allows Sarah to do just that.
 A fun fact about Sarah, she wants to be professional photographer.